htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

        priority = 15

+If no priority is set, the default is 0.
 See the Dagman section for ways that dagman can automatically set the priority of any or all jobs in a dag.

 Each job can be given a distinct priority.
 For an